Ryan911199/DnD/README.md

         pick equipment

-        set name gender and age (done by player)
+        set name gender and age (done by player) //there are only 2 genders

 game